sandboxie-plus/sandboxie-docs/Content/PlusMigrationGuide.md

 And finally, we have the About dialog.

-As is apparent, Sandboxie-Plus has much more additional options not shown here, as this guide is only meant to facilitate the migration from Sandboxie Classic to Sandboxie Plus.
+As is apparent, Sandboxie Plus has much more additional options not shown here, as this guide is only meant to facilitate the migration from Sandboxie Classic to Sandboxie Plus.